About Me

 Field Trip 26

-(Group Photo) Mojave Desert and Death Valley Field Trip 2026
+Mojave Desert and Death Valley Field Trip 2026.

 Fault

-Taking Field Notes of a fault; Mojave Desert and Death Valley Field Trip 2026
+Taking field notes at a fault outcrop, Mojave Desert and Death Valley Field Trip 2026.

 DragonflyAnnualMeeting25

-(Group Photo) Dragonfly Guest Investigators Cohort 5 and 6 with PI, Dr. Zibby Turtle and ocean world's scientist Dr. Lynnae C. Quick-Henderson
+Dragonfly Guest Investigators Cohort 5 and 6 with PI Dr. Zibby Turtle and ocean worlds scientist Dr. Lynnae C. Quick-Henderson.

 DragonflyTour

-Tour of the Titan Chamber with some of the Dragonfly mission scientists and engineers
+Tour of the Titan Chamber during the Dragonfly Annual Meeting 2025, with mission scientists and engineers.

 BDNYC